DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/refreshTheme().md

 ---
 ---
 ##### shortDescription
-Refreshes the current theme and palette in all data visualization widgets on the page.
+Refreshes the current theme and palette in all data visualization UI components on the page.

 ---
 #####See Also#####